norvig/paip-lisp/docs/chapter14.md

 The macro `query-bind` is provided as a nice interface to `mapc-retrieve`.
 The macro takes as arguments a list of variables to bind, a query, and one or more forms to apply to each retrieved answer.
 Within this list of forms, the variables will be bound to the values that satisfy the query.
-The syntax was chosen to be the same as `multiple-va1ue-bind`.
+The syntax was chosen to be the same as `multiple-value-bind`.
 Here we see a typical use of `query-bind`, its resuit, and its macro-expansion:

 `> (query-bind (?x ?fn) '(p ?x (?fn c))`